AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 - JSON member `id` **MUST** be only of type primitive integer.
 The removal of other identifier types (namely strings) is due to the need to reduce the number of bytes transferred.

 ## Conventions
-- The representation of a JSON object is, at it's base, a string
+- The representation of a JSON object is, at its base, a string
 - The conversation among the client and the server is made of strings.
 Each string ending with a LF (ASCII char 10) denotes a `line`.
 Each line **MUST** contain only one JSON root object.
-Eventually the root object **MAY** contain additional JSON objects in it's members.
+Eventually the root object **MAY** contain additional JSON objects in its members.
 - Aside the `LF` delimiter each `line` **MUST** be made of printable ASCII chars in the range 32..126
 - It's implicit and mandatory that each line message corresponds to a well formatted JSON object: see [JSON documentation](https://www.json.org/)
 - JSON objects are made of `members` which can be of type : primitive of string/number, JSON object, JSON arrays
 - JSON `member`'s names are strings which **MUST** be composed of printable chars only in the ASCII range 48..57 (numbers) and 97..122 (lower case letters).
 - JSON `member`'s names **MUST NOT** begin with a number.
 - JSON values `arrays` : although the JSON notation allows the insertion of different data types within the same array, this behavior is generally not accepted in coding languages.
-Due to this, by the means of EthereumStratum/2.0.0, all implementers **MUST** assume that an array is made of elements of the very same data type.
+Implementers **MUST** assume that an array is made of elements of the very same data type.
 - JSON values `booleans` : the JSON notation allows to express boolean values as `true` or `false`.
 In EthereumStratum/2.0.0, for better compatibility within arrays, boolean values will be expressed in the hex form of "0" (false) or "1" (true)
 - JSON values `strings` : any string value **MUST** be composed of printable ASCII chars only in the ASCII range 32..126.
 Each string is delimited by a `"` (ASCII 34) at the beginning and at the end.
 Should the string value contain a `"` this must be escaped as `\"`
 - Hex values : a Hexadecimal representation of a number is actually a string data type.
-As a convention, and to reduce the number of transmitted bytes, the prefix "0x" **MUST** always be omitted.
-In addition any hex number **MUST** be transferred only for their significant part i.e. the non significant zeroes **MUST** be omitted (example : the decimal `456` must be represented as `"1c8"` and not as `"01c8"` although the conversion produces the same decimal value).
+As convention and to reduce the number of transmitted bytes, the prefix "0x" **MUST** always be omitted.
+In addition, any hex number **MUST** be transferred only for their significant part i.e. the non significant zeroes **MUST** be omitted (example : the decimal `456` must be represented as `"1c8"` and not as `"01c8"` although the conversion produces the same decimal value).
 This directive **DOES NOT APPLY** to hashes and extranonces
 - Hex values casing : all letters in Hexadecimal values **MUST** be lower case. (example : the decimal `456` must be represented as `"1c8"` and not as `"1C8"` although the conversion produces the same decimal value).
 This directive **DOES NOT APPLY** to hashes.
-- Numbers : any non-fractional number **MUST** be transferred by it's hexadecimal representation
+- Numbers : any non-fractional number **MUST** be transferred by its hexadecimal representation

 ### Requests
 The JSON representation of `request` object is made of these parts: